print version |

 Alice Springs is a unique place receiving, on average, more than 9 hours of sunlight per day which makes it an ideal location to make use of solar power.
-The extreme conditions that we live with year round also mean that energy use is quite high.
+The extreme conditions that we live with year round also mean that energy use amongst the community is quite high.

-- Alice Springs Town Council (ASTC) – lead proponent
+• Alice Springs Town Council (ASTC)

 • Northern Territory Government (NTG)

-- Power and Water Corporation (PWC).
+• Power and Water Corporation (PWC)

-• Desert Knowledge Co-operative Research Centre (DKCRC);
+• Desert Knowledge Co-operative Research Centre (DKCRC)

-• Arid Lands Environment Centre (ALEC);
+• Arid Lands Environment Centre (ALEC)

-- Northern Territory Chamber of Commerce and Industry (NTCCI)
+• Northern Territory Chamber of Commerce and Industry (NTCCI)